|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a medium mixing bowl, mash the chickpeas with a potato masher or fork.
+Mash chickpeas in a medium mixing bowl with a potato masher or fork.

 Serve on bread, lettuce, or crackers.

 - Though the salad is intended to be a little chunky, you can use a food processor to create the chickpea mash.